Gromov-Witten invariants in complex and Morava-local $K$-theories: Background and coefficients

 for $\{x_1\cdots x_k = 0\} \subset \bC^k$ shows that a reduced normal crossing divisor $D = \cup_i D_i \subset M$ of a smooth quasi-projective variety gives an identity

 which one can push forward to $K_c(M)$. \end{Example}

-Concretely, it is hard to apply Proposition \ref{prop:general_divisor} because it is inexplicit, but Example \ref{ex:divisor_Ktheory} shows that in the special case of complex $K$-theory the fundamental class of a normal crossing divisor is given by the inclusion/exclusion formula, whether or not the normal crossing divisor is strict.
+Concretely, it is hard to apply Proposition \ref{prop:general_divisor} because it is inexplicit, but Example \ref{ex:divisor_Ktheory} and the final paragraph of the proof of Proposition \ref{prop:formal group} shows that in the special case of complex $K$-theory the fundamental class of a normal crossing divisor is given by the inclusion/exclusion formula, whether or not the normal crossing divisor is strict.
 This enables us to give slightly stronger results in this case.